 - Remove half of the cooked artichokes and your garlic clove from the pan, then blend with a ladle of the salted boiling water until you have a creamy sauce.

 - Add the sauce back to the pan with the remaining artichokes, then turn the heat down to low.

 - Boil your fresh tagliatelle in salted water for 3-4 minutes, or until al dente.
 Drain your pasta, ensuring to reserve a little cooking water.

-- Add your pasta to the artichoke mixture, including as much pasta water as necessary to ensure a luscious and glossy sauce that adheres to the tagliatelle.
+- Add your pasta to the artichoke mixture and toss vigorously, adding as much pasta water as you need to create luscious and glossy sauce.

-- Serve your tagliatelle ai carciofi with more fresh parsley, freshly ground pepper and a generous helping of grated hard cheese - enjoy!
+- Serve your tagliatelle ai carciofi with more fresh parsley, freshly ground pepper and a generous helping of grated Italian cheese – buon appetito!

 At Pasta Evangelists, we bring a taste of Italy to your kitchen.
 Prepared using the freshest ingredients, our gourmet pasta dishes are perfect for those looking to enjoy restaurant-quality meals, delivered to your door, and ready in under five minutes.
 Order from our weekly menu today, and we’ll offer you 25% off your first delivery - simply enter the code BLOG25 at checkout.